Scene Uncertainty and the Wellington Posterior of Deterministic Image Classifiers: Method

 \paragraph{Data Augmentation.} The simplest model we consider interprets the scene as a flat plane on which the given image is painted.
 Correspondingly, different images $x'$ can be generated from $x$ via {\em data augmentation}, which consists of typically small group transformations of the image itself: $\{x'_t = g_t x \ | \ g_t \in G\}$ where $G = {\cal A}({\mathbb R}^2)\times {\cal A}({\mathbb R})$ is the group of diffeomorphisms of the domain of the image, approximated by local affine planar transformations, and affine transformations of the range space of the image, also known as {\em contrast transformations}.
 These include small translations, rotations, and rescaling of the image, as well as changes of the colormap.
 In addition to affine domain and range transformations, one can also add i.i.d.
 Gaussian noise and paste small objects in the image, to simulate occlusion nuisances.
 Data augmentation is typically used to train classifiers to be robust, or insensitive, to the class of chosen transformations, which correspond to a rudimentary model of the scene, so we chose it as the {\em baseline} in our experiments in Sect. \ref{sec:experiments}.

 \paragraph{Explicit 3D scene reconstruction.} The model of the scene implicit in data augmentation does not take into account parallax, occlusions, and other fundamental phenomena of image formation.
 One step more general, we could use knowledge of the shape and topology of other scenes, manifest in a training set, to predict (one or more) scenes from a single image.
 Since there are infinitely many, the one(s) we predict is a function of the inductive biases implicit and explicit in the method.
-There there are hundreds of single-view reconstruction methods, including so-called ``photo pop-up'' \cite{hoiem2005automatic} used for digital refocusing and computational photography, well beyond what we can survey in this paper.
-Our limited experiments show similar performance to data augmentation.
+There there are hundreds of single-view reconstruction methods \cite{fu2021single}, including so-called ``photo pop-up'' \cite{hoiem2005automatic} used for digital refocusing and computational photography, well beyond what we can survey in this paper.
 Formally, $S(x) \sim p_S(\cdot | x, {\cal D})$ is a scene compatible with the given image $x$, which is represented as a distribution depending on a dataset ${\cal D}$ of scenes $S_i$ and corresponding images $\{x_{ij}\}_{j = 1}^{N_i}$ from it.
 These can be obtained through some ground truth mechanism, for instance a range sensor or a simulation engine.

+\paragraph{Conditional Prior Networks.} Since the purpose of reconstructing the scene in three dimensions is to allow us to move the scene and warp the image, we could seek directly for warpings of the image that are compatible with likely 3D scenes.
+While, again, there are infinitely many such scenes, we can use a pre-trained network as inductive bias.
+Indeed, there are already methods to generate a distribution of optical flow fields $v:{\mathbb R}^2 \rightarrow {\mathbb R}^2$ that are compatible with the given image $x$, that is $P(v|x, {\cal D})$, called Conditional Prior Networks (CPNs) \cite{yang2018conditional}.

-\paragraph{Conditional Generative Adversarial Networks.} Finally, Conditional Generative Adversarial Networks that generates other similar images or video conditioned on an image, may also be a source of imputation.
+\paragraph{Conditional Generative Adversarial Networks.} Finally, Conditional Generative Adversarial Networks, or any method that generates other similar images or video conditioned on an image, may also be a source of imputation \cite{clark2019adversarial}.
 In particular, \cite{cGAN} was designed for data augmentation.